MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

    ![Save and running the YAML pipeline after making changes](./images/m06/saveandrun.png)

-1. Wait for the deploymemnt to finish and review the results.
+1. Wait for the deployment to finish and review the results.
    ![Successful resource deployment to Azure using YAML pipelines](./images/m06/deploy.png)

 #### Task 3: Remove the Azure lab resources